Newsletter 04/2018 - Statistics in Decision Making, Article 4

 Descriptive Analytics (a.k.a.
 Business Intelligence [BI] or performance reports) uses current and/or historical, internal and external data from several sources, to alert, explore, and report.

-Examples: BI reports that exist in most companies nowadays, which use several softwares available in the market (from Excel to even Tableau, Microstrategy, Cognos).
+Examples: BI reports that exist in most companies nowadays, which use software available in the market (from Excel to even Tableau, Microstrategy, Cognos).